gigfork/jruby-cloudfoundry-samples/README.md

   </tr>
 </table>

+1. Use Caldecott(vmc tunnel) for Database Migration.
-1. "About your application’s environment" link not working(just like rails app on cloudfoundry.com).
+2. "About your application’s environment" link not working(just like rails app on cloudfoundry.com).
-2. Current dm-redis-adapter depend on hiredis. so, dm-redis-adapter is unavailable on JRuby and mingw32 Ruby.
+3. Current dm-redis-adapter depend on hiredis. so, dm-redis-adapter is unavailable on JRuby and mingw32 Ruby.
    I tweaked the gem for independent from hiredis.